 Henry V is full of the elegant speeches and tense, bloody battles that William Shakespeare is famous for.
 Despite its age, Henry V remains one of the greatest movies about British monarchs.

 3. The King's Speech (2010)

-Stepping away from Queens and Middle Age battles, The King's Speech gives us a peek into the private life of King George VI as he prepares to make a crucial wartime radio broadcast.
+Taking a unique approach from your usual movies about royalty, The King's Speech gives us a peek into the private life of King George VI as he prepares to make a crucial wartime radio broadcast.

-Public speaking is part and parcel of being in the Royal Family—especially as a ruler—but it was nothing short of a nightmare for George, whose speech suffered from stuttering.
+Public speaking is part and parcel of being in the British royal family—especially as a ruler—but it was nothing short of a nightmare for George, whose speech suffered from stuttering.

-When his speech therapists fail to eradicate his stammer, Colin Firth’s George must turn to the unusual practices of Lionel Logue (played by Geoffrey Rush).
-Not only is Logue much too informal for George's liking, he has no real medical training.
+When his speech therapists fail to cure his stammer, George (Colin Firth) must turn to the unusual practices of Lionel Logue (Geoffrey Rush).
+Not only is Logue much too informal for George's liking, he also has no formal training for what he does.